 In a large mixing bowl, (using your beaters) cream the butter, shortening, and the sugars together.
 Add the eggs, and the vanilla.

 Slowly add the dry ingredients and beat on low just until combined.
 Stir in the chocolate chips by hand.

 Use a large cookie scoop (mine is 1.6 ounces) and place dough balls next to one another on a parchment-lined cookie sheet.
-When the cookie sheet is full, place it in the freezer for about 1 hour.* Then put the frozen balls of dough into a plastic food storage bag and store in the refrigerator (for up to 2 days) or the freezer (for about 1 month).
+When the cookie sheet is full, place it in the freezer for about 1 hour.
+Then put the frozen balls of dough into a plastic food storage bag and store in the freezer (for about 1 month).

 When you’re ready to bake, place the frozen dough balls onto a parchment-lined cookie sheet (I was able to fit 6 on a cookie sheet at a time) and sprinkle each cookie ball with a few grains of sea salt (or coarse salt).

-Bake at 350 degrees for about 18 – 20 minutes for refrigerated dough and 20-23 minutes for frozen dough, or until lightly golden brown.
+Bake at 350 degrees for about 12-13 minutes for frozen dough (start with 10 minutes for fresh made cookie dough), or until lightly golden brown.
 They will appear gooey in the middle until they have cooled – no worries, this is what makes them soft!

 Transfer the parchment sheet of cookies onto a wire rack to cool.
 Serve immediately, or store in an airtight container to keep them from drying out.